adapt-it/adaptit/trunk/docs/Readme.txt

       Waters (bruce_waters@sil.org) who can supply the file in .PDF or .RTF format instead.
-The PDF format is the preferred alternate format because it is approximately the same size as the Word document from which it is made (about 1 MB).
-The RTF file is huge (52MB unzipped).
+The PDF format is the preferred alternate format because it is approximately the same size as the Word document from which it is made (about 2.3 MB).
+The RTF file is significantly larger (4MB).
    4. Localization_Readme.txt describes how the localization system works in Adapt It WX and Adapt It WX Unicode.
 It also tells how anyone can modify an existing interface translation, or prepare a new language interface for Adapt It using the Poedit program which is freely available from the Internet.
-   5. Adapt It changes.txt describes the changes from previous versions of Adapt It (starting with version 4.0.0).
+   5. Adapt It changes.txt describes the changes from previous versions of Adapt It WX (starting with version 4.0.0).

 ---------------------------------------------------------------------
 Localization: